shaloo/docs.arcana/docs/migration/main-auth-v1.0.2-migration.md

 * {{config.extra.arcana.wallet_name}}  now supports fiat/on-ramp feature that allows users to buy cryptocurrency and tokens.
 * The wallet UI has a new minimized widget.
 * There was a bug that allowed users to log into a different app using the same tab where they had logged in without having to explicitly log in to a different app in the same tab.
 This is now fixed.
-For details, see the [release notes]({{page.meta.arcana.root_rel_path}}/relnotes/rn_main_auth_v1.0.2.md).
+For details, see the [[rn-main-auth-v1.0.2|release notes]].

 ## How to Migrate to v1.0.2?